yana282/Crime-Against-Women-in-India/README.md

 # Crime-Against-Women-in-India
- Crme aganst women, ncludng domestc volence, sexual harassment and assault , reman pervasve ssues worldwde, affectng women’s safety, dowry death and overall well beng.
-Despte varous legal frameworks and socetal efforts, the ncdence of these crmes contnues to be alarmngly hgh.
-These ssues affectng mllons of women globally.
-The complexty of ths ssue s further compounded by underreportng, socal stgmas, and the ne cency of preventve measures.
+ Crime against women, includng domestic volience, sexual harassment and assault , remain pervasive issues worldwide, affecting women’s safety, dowry death and overall well being.
+Desipte various legal frameworks and societal efforts, the incdence of these crimes continues to be alarmingly high.
+These issues affecting millions of women globally.
+The complexity of this issue's further compounded by underreporting, social stigmas, and the ineffi cency of preventive measures.